8 Things to Consider When Buying a Slow Cooker

 6. Sear function

 Some slow cookers now come with a sear function to make browning meats or sautéeing onions or vegetables easier, but this function usually also comes with a higher price tag.

-It can be designed in two ways: The first lets you sear food right in the insert using a sear setting before you switch to slow cooking; for those who don't have a stovetop, this could be a function worth having.
-The second way searing can happen is the insert is stovetop safe: Place it directly on the stove, sear meat right in the insert, then place the insert back into the slow cooker to finish cooking.
+It can be designed in two ways: The first lets you sear food right in the insert using a sear setting before you switch to slow cooking; for those who don’t have a stovetop, this could be a function worth having.
+The second way searing can happen is if the insert is stovetop safe: Place it directly on the stove, sear meat right in the insert, then place the insert back into the slow cooker to finish cooking.

 Both ways let you wash one less pan, although the surface area on the bottom of an insert may be less than a frying pan and you might have to sear in batches.
 If you’re on a budget or fine searing in a pan on the stove, you can just skip this function.

 I love when a slow cooker has a timer on it, whether it’s in the form of a digital timer or a choice between preset cooking times.
 Unless you always plan to be home to turn off your slow cooker at the right time, having a built-in timer in the slow cooker helps food from overcooking and turning to mush.